smalapet/Java-RESTFul-API/README.md

 -Deployed on Apache Tomcat 7.0.61 on Linux machine

-Copyrights 2015 Sivarat Malapet all rights reserved.
+Copyright 2015 Sivarat Malapet all rights reserved.